iacchus/iacchus.github.io-pelican/site/choice.txt

 A man studies a musical instrument for a while, then he says: “Ok, now, I am a musician.”
 But if now he is a musician what was he before? nothing? void?
 He was something, because we remember he was.
-Maybe he were that potential that when confined, is no potential anymore.
+Maybe he was that potential that when confined, is no potential anymore.